udevbe/greenfield/README.md

 still being able to interop (copy/paste & drag'n drop) with native server-side applications running directly next to it.

 There are currently 2 small demo web clients available in the repository that you can check out:
 - simple-web-shm.
 Based on weston-simple-shm.
-Draws psychedelic cirkels.
+Draws psychedelic circles.
 Uses array buffers as shared memory between the compositor and the client.
 Supported on Firefox and Chrome.
 - simple-web-gl.
 Draws a rotating square.
 Uses offscreen WebGL and streams it's updates to the compositor using HTML5 ImageBitmaps.
 Only supported on Chrome.